xaved88/bottled_ai/README.md

 Please note:
 - We will be hesitant to integrate any new strategies - unless they bring in a particular new approach that would be beneficial for others to use / learn from.
-- We normally will not accept major changes to the systems or code structure, if you'd like to do this then please fork the repo and share it with us so we can see what you've created!
+- We normally will not accept major changes to the systems or code structure.
+If you'd like to do this, please fork the repo and share it with us so that we can see what you've created!
 - Please cover any new functionality with tests.
-If you're not sure how to do that, just submit your changes without tests and we can support you in adding them.
+If you're not sure how to do that, just submit your changes without tests anyway, and we can support you with adding them.

-Just create a pull request with your changes and we'll address them promptly.
+Just create a pull request with your changes, and we'll address them promptly.
 Thank you!